 Sean is highly interested in the terroir of Napa and what makes each region within the valley unique.
 Generally, can you taste the differences between Rutherford and neighboring Oakville?
 Is the “Rutherford Dust” an aspect that is completely unique to this sub appellation?
 Some of their wines explore these terroir differences – especially neat are wines he makes from grapes grown so close to each other but in different soils and even differences in mini microclimates.

-The vineyard they source from for their Sauvignon blanc is one that Sean pays special attention to – carefully working with the vineyard management team and before harvest he is in the vineyard hand selecting and dropping any fruit that doesn’t meet his specifications for when it is ready to be harvested.
+The vineyard they source from for their Sauvignon Blanc is one that Sean pays special attention to – carefully working with the vineyard management team and before harvest he is in the vineyard hand selecting and dropping any fruit that doesn’t meet his specifications for when it is ready to be harvested.
+Their Sauvignon Blanc often takes months to finish primary fermentation; we tried a barrel sample that was about 3 months into its primary fermentation.
+It was still slightly sweet; at this age Sean always notices this wine shows a flavor of pears from a can in light syrup.

 The 2011 Crosby Roamann Sauvignon Blanc was barrel fermented and left to age on the lees.
 This wine has an appealing aromatic play of both citrus intertwined with tropical nuances including notes of banana.
 The finish is long with plenty of flavor and hints of vanilla and some mineralities.

-A unique wine of which they made only 37 cases is their black label Sauvignon Blanc simply titled “blanc”.
-This was was made by hand selecting each cluster of grapes.
+A unique wine of which they made only 37 cases of in 2011 was their black label Sauvignon Blanc simply titled “blanc”.
+This was made by hand selecting each cluster of grapes.
 Only the ripest fruit was chosen; this is a big wine that delivers richness of flavor, tannins and alcohol (15.4%).
-2011 was the first vintage they made of this and they will only produce this wine when the vintage conditions are favorable.
+2011 was the first vintage they made of this, and they will only produce this wine when the vintage conditions are favorable.

 The 2010 Crosby Roamann Mt Veeder Cabernet Sauvignon contains 12% Merlot and a small percentage of Petit Verdot.
 The nose is intriguing – a slight smokiness and dried herbal quality shows.
 Aromatically, darker fruit shows with lesser aromas of cedar and spice.
 There is a savory note to the bouquet.
 More red fruit rather than black fruit shows on the palate.
 This wine has great acidity – with lingering mountain chalky tannins that last for some time.

-The 2010 Crosby Roamann eserve is their first vintage of a reserve wine.
-Only 77 cases of this vintage were produced – it is a barrel selection – only the best three barrels were chosen for the final blend.
+The 2010 Crosby Roamann Reserve is their first vintage of a reserve wine.
+Only 77 cases of this vintage were produced and was crafted from a barrel selection; only the best three barrels were chosen for the final blend.
 Like their other Mt.
-Veeder Cabernet Sauvignon, this wine was bottled unfined and unfiltered.
+Veeder Cabernet Sauvignon, this wine was bottled un-fined and unfiltered.
 This is a bigger wine but still with great acidity.
 Notes of wet gravel, a savory component and some underlying spices show on the bouquet.
 As the wine breathes the bouquet becomes more elegant.
 The palate shows black fruit, blackberry and black licorice.
-Again good structure that lingers for some time.
+This wine feature’s noticeable texture, with tannins which linger for some time.

 Cupiens Videre Lucem” is written on the front label of all their wines.
 Translated from Latin it means, “desiring to see the light” or waiting for dawn to appear.
 This line was taken from a poem in which two friends stay up all night drinking wine waiting for the first light of dawn.

-The name Crosby Roamann is a tribute to relatives – taking the last names of two women – both artists in their own right – one a stage performer in the 1920’s and the other a poet.
+The name Crosby Roamann is a tribute to two of Sean’s maternal grandparents, combining both of their respective last names (Norma Crosby and Sally Roamann); both women were both artists – one a stage performer in the 1920s and the other a poet.

-They opened a tasting room (by appointment) in the business park in the southern part of Napa in 2015.
-This part of the valley is home to a number of other wineries – “the Crusher District” as it is called.
-After a number of years of being a nomadic wine maker – Sean is glad to have finally secured a permanent home for their wines.
+In 2015, they opened a part tasting room, salon and art space displaying intimate and often revealing pieces of art (by appointment).
+This part of the valley is home to a number of other wineries, the Crusher District as it is called.
+After a number of years of being a nomadic wine maker, Sean was glad to have finally secured a permanent home for their wines.
 The winery is located directly behind the tasting room.
-Visits are often with either Sean or Juliana.

 Their wines are distributed in a number of states including New York, Illinois and California.
-They selectively participate in area tastings including Flavor Napa Valley Premiere Napa Valley and Auction Napa Valley.
-For more information and to join their mailing list, visit www.crosbyroamann.com
+They have participated in area tastings including Premiere Napa Valley, the formerly held Flavor Napa Valley and previous Auction Napa Valley.
+Locally one can find select bottlings of Crosby Roamann’s wines in La Toque and Celadon restaurants in the city of Napa.
+Total production is around 2,500 cases per year.
+For more information and to join their membership list, with 6 or 12 bottle shipments made in the fall or spring, visit www.crosbyroamann.com

 View Sean talking about Crosby Roamann Wines starting at 43:30 of this video: